Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 Outstanding Security Training Initiative

-This OSPA recognizes individuals or companies that operate a successful training scheme, which promotes outstanding performance and has produced identifiable results.
+This OSPA recognises individuals or companies that operate a successful training scheme, which promotes outstanding performance and has produced identifiable results.
 There is a tendency to talk about training and up-skilling as a good thing in itself.
 In fact in the very least, training should most often be undertaken in response to an identified need, with a programme that is suited to best meeting a skills gap, that is well articulated and delivered, and results in an benefits in terms of better performance.
-This OSPA looks to recognize those who have made a difference to improving security practice via training.
+This OSPA looks to recognise those who have made a difference to improving security practice via training.

 To enter this category you will be asked to: